10 Must-Do Experiences in Amritsar, India

 Amritsar, India

-Stacks of freshly made rotisserie at the Golden Temple's Langar kitchen
+Stacks of freshly made roti at the Golden Temple's Langar kitchen

 Amritsar, India